brillout/wildcard-api/docs/what-is-rpc.md

 })();
 ~~~

-This is RPC:
-our function `hello` is executed on the Node.js server but called remotely in the browser.
+Our function `hello` is executed on the Node.js server but called remotely in the browser.

-**RPC & Web Dev**
+**RPC & web dev**

 In the context of web development,
-RPC is usually used with SQL/ORM queries to retrieve/mutate data.
+RPC is used in order to retrieve and mutate data with SQL or ORM queries.
 For example:

 ~~~js